arangodb/docs/3.10/http/general.md

 - `/_api/control_pregel`
 - `/_api/cursor`
-- `/_api/document`
 - `/_api/job`
 - `/_api/replication`
 - `/_api/query`
 - `/_api/tasks`
 - `/_api/transaction`

-Note: since forwarding such requests require an additional cluster-internal HTTP request, they should be avoided when possible for best performance.
+Note: since forwarding such requests requires an additional cluster-internal HTTP request, they should be avoided when possible for best performance.
 Typically this is accomplished either by directing the requests to the correct Coordinator at a client-level or by enabling request "stickiness" on a load balancer.
 Since